syncfusion-content/blazor-docs/blazor/pdfviewer/getting-started/web-assembly-application.md

 {% endhighlight %}
 {% endtabs %}

+N> Checkout the [Blazor Themes topic](https://blazor.syncfusion.com/documentation/appearance/themes) to learn different ways ([Static Web Assets](https://blazor.syncfusion.com/documentation/appearance/themes#static-web-assets), [CDN](https://blazor.syncfusion.com/documentation/appearance/themes#cdn-reference) and [CRG](https://blazor.syncfusion.com/documentation/common/custom-resource-generator)) to refer themes in Blazor application, and to have the expected appearance for Syncfusion Blazor components.
+Here, the theme is referred using [Static Web Assets](https://blazor.syncfusion.com/documentation/appearance/themes#static-web-assets).
+Refer to [Enable static web assets usage](https://blazor.syncfusion.com/documentation/appearance/themes#enable-static-web-assets-usage) topic to use static assets in your project.

 ## Add Script Reference

-Checkout [Adding Script Reference topic](https://blazor.syncfusion.com/documentation/common/adding-script-references) to learn different ways to add script reference in Blazor Application.
 In this getting started walk-through, the required scripts are referred using [Static Web Assets](https://blazor.syncfusion.com/documentation/common/adding-script-references#static-web-assets) externally inside the `<head>` as follows.
 Refer to [Enable static web assets usage](https://blazor.syncfusion.com/documentation/common/adding-script-references#enable-static-web-assets-usage) topic to use static assets in your project.

 Refer script in the `<head>` of the **~/index.html** file.